BlaiseMuhirwa/gladius/README.md

 well-maintained C++ library with wrappers for Rust (and potentially Python if need be).

-Note: This repository is meant for educational purposes.
+Note: The design for this library is inspired by [DyNet](https://arxiv.org/pdf/1701.03980.pdf).

 ### Tasks to Consider